JoeBuzh/DeepWeather/README.md

 # DeepWeather
-A Interesting Rain Forecast Model for Nowcasting.
+An Interesting Rain Forecast Model for Nowcasting.

 ### The shouder of Gaint

-+ The framework of this DL is develped from Dr.Shi' research on 2015 NIPS.
++ The framework of this DL is develped from Dr.Shi's research on 2015 NIPS.
 + Here is his website [sxjscience](https://sxjscience.github.io/)

 ### Features

 + END2END mode
-+ Without professional datas like gfs, wrfout...
++ Without professional data like gfs, wrfout...
 + GPU avalible, tested in **Nvidia Quadro P4000**.

 ### Declear

 + This work was applied on some institutions, like airport climate center.
-+ The work is not avalible for bussiness project due to is not the product version.
++ The work is not avalible for bussiness project due to it is not the product version.
 + This work was a collabration of some engineers.
-+ **The raw data of this projects was collected by another spider projects.**
++ **The raw data of this projects was collected from another scrapy projects.**

 ### Structure

 #### ./src

 + ./src/sparnn: forked from Dr.Shi
-+ ./src/runtime: main codes contain training and prdicting
++ ./src/runtime: main codes contain training and predicting
 + ./src/tools: scripts
 + ./src/model: save training models